umich-brcf-bioinf/Jacquard/doc/translate.rst

 Jacquard can incorporate VarScan high-confidence files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To translate VarScan calls, Jacquard requires the VarScan VCF files (snp and/or indel).
+To run *translate* with VarScan calls, Jacquard requires the VarScan VCF files (snp and/or indel).
 For each VarScan VCF, Jacquard can optionally accept VarScan somatic high-confidence files; these are supplemental non-VCF files that list variant records which passed a more stringent set of VarScan filters.

-When high-confidence files are present, the translate command adds a FILTER field value for low-confidence variant records (i.e. records which may have initially passed filters, but are absent in the high-confidence files).
+When high-confidence files are present, the *translate* command adds a FILTER field value for low-confidence variant records (i.e. records which may have initially passed filters, but are absent in the high-confidence files).